 “Oh,” he shrugged.
 “They sometimes randomly give PreCheck status to passengers.”

 In case you’re wondering, you want to be in that TSA PreCheck line.
 There are no shoes to remove, no laptops to take out of the bag and best of all, no scanner to radiate your body.
 It’s just like getting screened, pre-9/11.
 But some travelers would gladly give up those conveniences if they could get through the line faster.
 Hence their frustration.
+(Here are my tips on how to behave when you’re in a long line.)

 What’s happening here?